 Machu Picchu Mountain

 Machu Picchu Mountain is another of the mountains that surround the archaeological site of Machu Picchu.
 It offers even more incredible views than Huayna Picchu, but it takes 1.5 hours to reach the top.
 This walk requires an entrance ticket which we can assure for you if we have time in advance.

-- The ticket for Machu Picchu Mountain costs US$ 75.00 per person.
+The ticket for Machu Picchu Mountain costs US$ 60.00 per person.

-All our tours include the Expedition train.
-This train leaves Aguas Calientes at 4:22 p.m.
+All our tours include the PeruRail Expedition train.
+This train leaves Aguas Calientes at 2:55 pm.
 The Vistadome train is a higher category service that offers more comfortable seats, a panoramic design that will allow you to see through the roof, as well as an entertainment show on board.
-Generally, the Vistadome train leaves Aguas Calientes at 4:43 p.m. and goes to the Poroy station that is closest to Cusco.
-From there, we’ll take you to your hotel in Cusco.
+The Vistadome train leaves Aguas Calientes at 2:55 pm as well (subject to availability), and goes to Ollantaytambo train station.
+From there, we’ll take you on our transport to your hotel in Cusco.

 Rental Equipment for Inca Trail

 All our travelers need a sleeping bag to camp.
 Our sleeping bags are effective and durable to protect from temperatures as low as -18ºC (0ºF).
 They are mummy-form and include a sleeping liner.
 Likewise, inflatable mattresses and walking sticks (with rubber tips) are optional but highly recommended.
 If you do not have them, don’t worry, you can rent them with Salkantay Trekking:

 - Walking poles (pair): US$ 20.00